-The fund will open on Wednesday 20th May and will initially stay open until the end of September 2020.
+The fund opened on Wednesday 20th May and will initially stay open until the end of September 2020.

 Is your startup eligible?